What do building materials have to do with social justice?

-Another important social justice issue for building materials are the embodied carbon impacts that contribute to our changing climate.
-A product’s embodied carbon or GWP (global warming potential) are the sum of all its lifecycle inputs from manufacturing, transportation, and installation of construction materials.
+Another important social justice issue for building materials is the embodied carbon impact that contributes to our changing climate.
+A product’s embodied carbon or GWP (global warming potential) is the sum of all its lifecycle inputs from manufacturing, transportation and installation of construction materials.

 The impacts of climate change exacerbate existing inequalities by disproportionately impacting disadvantaged, low-income groups.
-For example, low-income populations can often only afford to live in flood zones, high-fire risk areas, or barren land where droughts are common.
-According to the 2030 Challenge for Embodied Carbon, “the embodied carbon of building structure, substructure, and enclosures are responsible for 11% of global GHG (greenhouse gas) emissions,” and yet global building stock will double in area by 2060.
+For example, low-income populations can often only afford to live in flood zones, high-fire risk area or barren land where droughts are more common.
+According to the 2030 Challenge for Embodied Carbon, “the embodied carbon of building structure, substructure and enclosures are responsible for 11% of global GHG (greenhouse gas) emissions,” and yet global building stock will double in area by 2060.

 According to Architecture 2030, embodied carbon represents one-quarter of annual building sector emissions, an impact that is only growing as operational energy efficiency increases.
 Between 2020-2050, about half of total carbon emissions of global construction will be attributed to embodied carbon since the impacts of building materials are locked in place as soon as a building is built.

 Which building materials have the worst impact?